Transform random boxes of "photo chaos" into an organized family archive that is sheltered from the

 Er, no. It's just that everyone feels this way.
 Unless they have a plan, a map of where they're going, a guide plus access to earlier students questions plus my answers.
 Which is precisely what I'm offering you.

 P.S.
-I want you to think of all your pre-digital photographs as what we archivists call a "closed collection" -- meaning it isn't being added to anymore.
+I want you to think of all your pre-digital photographs as what we archivists call a "closed collection" --> meaning it isn't being added to anymore.
 Organize it once and you are done.
-Listen, if you're an empty nester who also happens to be retired, you could use the method I teach you to get it done... forever.
+Listen, if you're an empty-nester who also happens to be retired, you could use the method I teach you to get it done once and for all, a.k.a forever.